mcsee/Software-Design-Articles/Articles/Theory/Laziness I - Metaprogramming/readme.md

 However, it does bring coupling and encapsulation violation issues.

-Some languages ​​incorporate the concept of [Friend Class](https://en.wikipedia.org/wiki/Friend_class), which can be used instead of meta-programming.
+Some languages incorporate the concept of [Friend Class](https://en.wikipedia.org/wiki/Friend_class), which can be used instead of meta-programming.

 ## The exception to the exception

 Most testing frameworks use meta-programming techniques to collect items to be tested or test cases.
-For example, xUnit finds all subclasses of TestCcase and all functions that start with *testXXX* to build test cases.
+For example, xUnit finds all subclasses of TestCase and all functions that start with *testXXX* to build test cases.

 After many unit tests sooner or later, the need arises to test a **private** method of a problem domain entity.